top of page

 Fascinating work, reported by the newspaper Il Mattino, illustrated by Enzo Lauria from Salerno: illustrator, screenwriter, author of short animated films, with his Canadian friend Florence Bolté, screenwriter and author of [animathon], animated films and children's books.
 They met twenty years ago at the Cartoon on the Bay festival in Positano where she was giving an [ Animathon workshop ] with her husband André Leduc, they never lost sight of each other and they met again recently during a stay in Spain.
 "With Florence, founder of the publishing house "Piroulì" in Quebec - confides Lauria - we decided to make a graphic novel about her family".
 Megan was born, a novel illustrated by the poignant taste of fairy tales and incisive simplicity (to be purchased on Amazon for the moment), a wonderful story of humanity for young people - as the two authors point out "from 9 to 100 years old and over".

-Sixty-seven pages that "gallop like the horses on a merry-go-round", like the whirlwind of tales of the effervescent Megan, at the top of her hundred years of age, which she throws to her great-grandson Pierrot.
-An intense bond is established between the child and the old woman, a graft of emotions that plants in the soul memories that become identities to be transmitted.
-There is a complicity between the curious little boy and the always attractive old woman with her bluish white hair attached to a ponytail and her big green eyes, who drinks sorbets and listens to Bizet's Carmen on the elegant Art Nouveau rocking chair overlooking the fragrant nasturtium garden.
-There is a complicity, yes - despite the third protagonist, always present but whose name is never pronounced: Alzheimer's disease.
+[ ... ].[ seventy two pages ]that "gallop like the horses on a merry-go-round", like the whirlwind of tales of the effervescent Megan, at the top of her hundred years of age, which she throws to her great-grandson Pierrot.
+An intense bond is established between the child and the old woman, a graft of emotions that plants in the soul memories that become identities to be transmitted. [ ... ].